OleksandrNefodov/FootballMatchResults/README.md

 ## FootballMatchResults.API
 This project is a RESTful API that fetches football match results from external api.
-This API supports GET, POST request method.
-Get retruns all available match results on the resource.
+The API supports GET, POST request method.
+Get returns all available match results on the resource.
 Post - used for filtering data according to a date-range.
 Accepted Content-Type: application/json